Exunys/Aimbot-V3/README.md

 ### The documentation for the interactive functions of this module can be found by clicking [here](https://exunys.gitbook.io/aimbot-v3-documentation/) or at the following link:
 ### https://exunys.gitbook.io/aimbot-v3-documentation/

-More detailed information for this project will be documented by time in this README.md document.
+More detailed information for this project will be documented by time in this README.md document but mostly on the gitbook page.

 # 👋 Introduction